dapr/docs/daprdocs/content/en/reference/components-reference/supported-secret-stores/hashicorp-vault.md

 {{% /codetab %}}

 {{< /tabs >}}

+## Multiple Key-Values per Secret

+HashiCorp Vault supports for multiple keys in a secret.
+When retrieving secrets, a JSON payload is returned with the key names as fields and their respective values.

 ## Related links
 - [Secrets building block]({{< ref secrets >}})
 - [How-To: Retrieve a secret]({{< ref "howto-secrets.md" >}})